 If you were sitting with your back up against a wall the intent would be to pull the back of your head towards the wall (touch it) and then up the wall.
 Then when relaxing your head can move away from the wall.

-Once you have a feel for the basic action work at slowly lengthening and slowly releasing.
+Once you have a feel for the basic action work at slowly lengthening the back of your neck and then slowly releasing.
 (Spend about 10 seconds lengthening (or longer) and about the same relaxing.)

-A simple instruction for the lengthening phase is to pull your ear holes up and away from your shoulders.
+Using the ear holes reference, a simple instruction for the lengthening phase is to pull your ear holes up and away from the peaks of your shoulders.
 You could also focus on pulling your ear holes away from the top of your ribcage.

 Once you've got the basic movement you can deepen your awareness by focusing on feeling your cervical vertebrae.